-Allow users to click the suggestion or, to make your interface more accessible, let them move up and down the suggestion list with the arrow keys and select an option with the “Enter”/ “Return” key.
+Allow users to click the suggestion.
+Or, to make your interface more accessible, let them move up and down the suggestion list with the arrow keys.
+They can then select an option with the “Enter” or “Return” key.

 7. Hide advanced options.

-Unless you expect your user base to be generally more technology-savvy than the average internet user, it’s almost always best to hide advanced search options like categories, filters, and exact matching.
+Unless your user base is more technology-savvy than the average person, it’s almost always best to hide advanced search options.
+That includes categories, filters, and exact matching.
 This keeps the UI clean and accessible.

-If you must include advanced options, consider placing them in a hidden menu that appears when the search bar is selected, or provide a nearby link to an “Advanced search” page.
+If you must include advanced options, consider placing them in a hidden menu that appears when the search bar is selected.
+You can also provide a nearby link to an “Advanced search” page.

 8. Design for mobile.

-The rise of smartphones and tablets has impacted UI best practices across the board, and that includes site search bars.
+The rise of smartphones and tablets has impacted UI best practices across the board.
+That includes site search bars.
 Make sure your search box and button are large enough to see and be selected.
 W3C provides two relevant accessibility guidelines: